harsha47474/Weezy-Weather-App-/README.md

 Weezy is a clean and responsive weather app that provides real-time weather updates for any city using the OpenWeatherMap API.

 ## 🚀 Features
-- Live weather data (temperature, humidity, wind speed)
+- Live weather data (temperature, humidity, Sea Level , Pressure)
 - Clean and friendly UI
 - Easy to use